0xethll/zama-starter/README.md

 # Zama Starter - A Practical FHE DApp

-This project demonstrates practical implementation of confidential token operations using Zama's Fully Homomorphic Encryption (FHE) technology.
+This project demonstrates practical implementation of Confidential USD operations using Zama's Fully Homomorphic Encryption (FHE) technology.
 Building upon the OpenZeppelin Confidential Contracts v0.1.0 framework, it provides a seamless bridge between traditional ERC20 tokens and their confidential counterparts.

 ## Live Demo